 Starting a JMX Manager

 JMX Manager nodes are members that manage other Geode members (as well as themselves).
-A JMX Manager node can manage all other members in the cluster.
-Typically a locator will function as the JMX Manager, but you can also turn any other member such as a server into a JMX Manager node as well.
+A JMX Manager node can manage all other members in the distributed system.
+Typically a locator will function as the JMX Manager, but you can also turn any other distributed system member such as a server into a JMX Manager node as well.

 To allow a server to become a JMX Manager you configure Geode property